Gabatrix: The Shira Maneuver

 Bertram expressed some anger.
 “This woman came up to me and started getting in Matia’s face.”

 Lifen was quiet as she observed the events.
-She folded up her arms, and she let everything unfold.
+She folded up her arms and let everything unfold.
 It appeared that Bertram didn’t notice the captain’s arrival.
-Obasi, however, was going to become defensive at the event.
+Obasi, however, seemed to grow defensive.

 “Why are you bothering my friend?”
 Obasi demanded from Shira.